Madiea Ghafoor

 Madiea Ghafoor (born 9 September 1992) is a Dutch female former athlete who participated in sprinting and track and field.
 She mainly competed in the women's 400m sprint, but has also participated in 60m, 100m, 200m and 300m events.
 She was part of the Netherlands squad at the 2016 Summer Olympics.
-She is currently (January 2020) detained in Germany, convicted to an 8.5 year jail term for smuggling 50 kilograms of drugs into the country.
+From 2019 to 2025, she was detained in Germany, convicted to an 8.5 year jail term for smuggling 50 kilograms of drugs into the country.

 Background

 Ghafoor was born and raised in Amsterdam to Pakistani parents.
 Her interest in athletics began when she was at school aged 13.
 She trains at the Olympic Stadium in Amsterdam under the coaching of Urta Rozenstruik.

 Ghafoor is of Pakistani descent; her parents belong to the Lyari district in Karachi, Sindh, belonging to the dominantly Brahui population of the district.
 Her grandfather, Lal Baksh Rind, was a senior politician from the Brohi community.
 She became the first female athlete of Rind origin to participate in the Olympic Games.